CharuKes/finalCapstone/other_projects/gun_deaths_in_the_US_2006-2020/README.md

    py -m pip install numpy
    ```
 6. Download the .ipynb and .csv files from this repository
 7. Run the files

-Project was created and run with Jupyter lab.
+Note: The project was created and executed using JupyterLab, and it can be run either from JupyterLab or Jupyter Notebook.